Digital audio broadcasting (DAB) was initiated in the 1980s, launched in the UK in 1995 and is becoming increasingly popular.

 Each analogue radio station transmission is at a different frequency, enabling a radio receiver to tune into and identify a particular station.

-- Amplitude modulation (AM, otherwise known as medium wave or MW), where the size of the carrier wave’s peak is adjusted
+- Amplitude modulation (AM) – Also known as medium wave or MW, amplitude modulation is where the size (or amplitude) of the carrier wave’s peak is adjusted

-- Frequency modulation (FM), where the carrier wave’s frequency is different.
+- Frequency modulation (FM) – This is where the carrier wave’s frequency is adjusted.